 Dear Colleagues, Patients, and Friends,

-While our members’ work is often conducted far from the doctor’s offices or hospital rooms where patients receive treatment, we serve as an essential partner in their care.
-To help patients understand the role molecular professionals play, AMP is working to develop patient-facing educational materials that are created based on patient need and designed with input from the patient community.
+AMP members help patients every day by developing and performing advanced molecular testing to provide accurate and timely diagnosis.
+Our work is primarily completed in laboratory facilities, sometimes far from the doctor’s offices or hospital rooms where patients receive care.
+Nevertheless, we serve as an essential partner in precision medicine efforts that are improving outcomes for patients.
+To help patients understand the role molecular professionals play, AMP recently launched “Molecular Medicine for Patients,” with educational resources that are created with input from the patient community.
 I am excited for these materials to be shared with our patients and for AMP to continue to build meaningful connections with patient advocacy organizations.

-If you are not yet a member, I encourage you to join us and experience all that AMP has to offer!
+Our community’s expertise and capabilities are needed now more than ever.
+If you’re a molecular professional but not yet a member, I encourage you to join us and experience all that AMP has to offer!

 George Washington University Department of Pathology